Josue-Crz/Josue-Crz/README.md

 <img src="./static/sfview.jpeg" alt="sfview.jpeg" height=250px>
 <br>

-With plans to graduate with a major in Computer Science and minor in Computer Engineering.
+Current plans are to graduate with a major in Computer Science and minor in Computer Engineering.
 With aspirations to eventually go for my masters.

 <hr>
 <h1>Contact</h1>